-Over 25 years of experience in strategic U.S. Immigration counseling and representation in the San Francisco Bay area including advocacy for businesses, individuals and families worldwide.
+Over 25 years of experience in strategic U.S. Immigration counseling and representation in San Jose, San Francisco and the Monterey Bay area including advocacy for businesses, individuals and families worldwide.

 Newly focused government efforts are underway to re-interpret immigration statutes, regulations and policies to be more favorable to start-ups and to encourage entrepreneurs in both non-immigrant visa categories and for green card national interest waiver options.